Terraform

 }

-To demonstrate the same, I have created an output variable that displays the intended value when executing plan or apply commands.
+To demonstrate this, I have created an output variable that displays the intended value when plan or apply commands.

 output "my_value_output" {